-There are six Acute Care of the Elderly beds on the 14th floor of St. Michael’s Hospital in the Cardinal Carter Wing.
+There are eight Acute Care of the Elderly beds on the 14th floor of St. Michael’s Hospital in the Cardinal Carter Wing.

 The Acute Care for the Elderly Unit embraces a collaborative and inter-professional philosophy to providing care.
 You will be seen by the geriatrician, nurse co-ordinator, chaplain, occupational therapist and physiotherapist.
 You may also be seen by other health care providers such as a dietician, speech language pathologist, pharmacist or occupational/physiotherapy assistant.